-With the new release of Pega's Cosmos design system not only has the UX and UI received a visual refresh; but also, the information architecture’s approach has been clarified to be modular.
-Panels, in this new design, group similar collections of data in one place, creating consistency for our users throughout our software.
+With the release of Pega's Cosmos design system not only has the UX and UI received a visual refresh; but also, the information architecture’s approach has been clarified to be modular.
+Panels group similar collections of data in one place, creating consistency for our users throughout our software.

 The summary panel, which resides permanently on the left side of the screen and to the right of the menu, contains slots for unlimited critical data and core actions such as editing.
 Relevant case data becomes more digestive and puts more control in the user’s hand to view precisely the data that is relevant to them.

-Tabs in Cosmos contain unique data related to the current page or case.
+The summary panel tabs in Cosmos cases contain unique data related to the current page or case.
 They show categorized information or have unique functionality related to that page or case.
 Tabs that contain categorized information typically show the total count of those items on the tab as well.

 The preview panel is activated through user activity, displaying additional information when the user wants to see more without having to open a new case.
 Content generated in the summary panel is reused throughout the UI as a preview, helping to reduce navigation and ultimately expedite workflow.

 Last updated: Oct 2020

 The utilities panel houses widgets that further support the current case's context.